Conservationist honoured for efforts to save world’s rarest antelope

 Hirola numbers have declined by more than 95% in the last four decades.
 With fewer than 500 individuals remaining, the antelope is currently among the top 10 focal species at risk of imminent extinction.
 Abdullahi Hussein Ali (Ali), who founded the Hirola Conservation Programme, is fighting to prevent the species from becoming the first extinct mammal since the Tasmanian tiger was wiped out in 1936.

-The Whitley Awards, often referred to as ‘Green Oscars’, are awarded annually to individuals from the Global South by UK-based conservation charity the Whitley Fund for Nature (WFN) and are each worth £40,000 in project funding.
+The Whitley Awards, often referred to by others as ‘Green Oscars’, are awarded annually to individuals from the Global South by UK-based conservation charity the Whitley Fund for Nature (WFN) and are each worth £40,000 in project funding.
 Ali is one of six conservationists to be recognised this year for their achievements in nature conservation.

 The project is based near the Kenya-Somalia border; an extremely remote and volatile region.
 While previous conservation attempts by foreigners in this challenging place have been largely unsuccessful, Ali’s local understanding of the area he grew up in, conservation knowledge and passion for the work made him a prime candidate to lead the country’s hirola conservation effort, and was identified for the role by the Kenya Wildlife Service.